Have you ever looked at your grill design and thought, “I wish this lid wasn’t so heavy and didn’t slam whenever I let go?”

 Drum Smoker Lid

-If you look at the Weber Knapp drum smoker lid hinge, you can see where spring assist can work well all on its own.
-The drum lid is light enough that a spring assisted hinge can act like a counterbalance.
+If you look at the Smokin’ Ugly drum smoker lid hinge, you can see where spring assist can work well all on its own.
+The drum lid is light enough that a spring-assisted hinge can act as a counterbalance.

-Spring assist technology is more cost effective than counterbalance hinges, so it’s a great solution for less expensive products.
-In contrast, Hestan grills use a full counterbalance because the weight of the lid is far too heavy for a spring assist to be effective.
+Spring-assist technology is more cost-effective than counterbalance hinges, so it’s a quality solution for less expensive products.
+In contrast, Hestan grills use a full counterbalance because the lid is far too heavy for a spring assist to be effective.